Developing ASP.NET Framework 4.x on macOS with ServBay

 In ServBay, go to the “Sites” section.

-Click "Add Site" or select an existing site to edit.
+Click “Add Site” or edit an existing site.

 /Applications/ServBay/www/MyWebApp